THE ROLE OF BODY POSTURE

 The mandible (the lower jawbone) is an integral member of the head posture mechanism, and head posture affects body posture; because the position of the heavy head on the top of the spinal column reflexively determines how that column aligns beneath it to support the weight on top.
 In this manner, the posture of the mandible affects the posture of the rest of the body.
 However, the mandible is the only postural component routinely left out of postural evaluations, because nobody seems to know what to do about it.
 Dentists are more concerned with tooth mechanics than the function of the whole jaw system, and orthopedists don't know how to deal with joint surfaces composed of jagged rocks.

 To understand the role of the bite and the mandible in postural and TMJ disorders, it must be recognized that mandibular posture is under two different and sometimes competing influences - one from the tonus of the postural system and one from the neuromuscular reflexes designed to protect the teeth.
 When there is a discrepancy between the mandibular posture that would be preferred by myofascial forces and the mandibular posture that is determined by the reflex protective mechanisms associated with the bite, mechanical strain is shared between the jaw and postural systems, and successful treatment requires addressing both systems.
-Treating the symptomatic muscles often just transfers the pain to a different set of muscles.
+Treating the symptomatic muscles usually just transfers the pain to a different set of muscles.

 MYOFASCIAL TONUS is a network of light steady tensions,normally about one percent of each muscle's maximum voluntary contractile force, that maintains a habitual weight bearing postural stance in which each bone has resting place, a neutral zone, in balance between opposing tensions.
 Over time, the positions of the muscles and bones in the habitual stance becomes cemented in the fascia that connects them all.
-The mandible rests in a neutral zone within the curtain of muscles draping from the front of the top of the cranium down onto the shoulder girdle and clavicles.
+The mandible rests in a neutral zone within the curtain of muscles and fascia draping from the front of the top of the cranium down onto the shoulder girdle and clavicles.
 At least it would rest there if teeth were not involved.

 BACKWARD MANDIBULAR POSTURE - resulting from a backwardly shifted bite, is almost always found in TMJ disorder patients on at least one side, usually the side of the most damaged TMJ.
 In most of these cases, the mandible has acquired a backwardly located position relative to the rest of the cranium, because its normal forward translation (advancement) has been blocked by a bite that locks it back posteriorly.
-With its normal forward growth inhibited, the mandible gradually shifts backward relative to the rest of the cranium and the cervical spine.
+With its normal forward growth inhibited, the mandible grows backward relative to the rest of the cranium and the cervical spine.

 MANDIBULAR RETRUSION CAUSING FORWARD HEAD POSTURE

 The forward shifting of the head diminishes the normal cervical curve (lordosis) by bringing its top end forward over its base, as seen in the progression below, where the cervical lordosis flattens (middle illustration) and eventually reverses (right side illustration).
-In the illustration, the 15 degree rotation of the vertical line shows the cervical spine bending forward and rotating clockwise from a 12:00 position to a 1:00 position relative to the shoulder girdle in order to support the forward head posture, and the descent of the upper horizontal line shows the loss of vertical height that occurs when the head rotates forward.
+In the illustration below, the 15 degree rotation of the vertical line shows the cervical spine bending forward and rotating clockwise from a 12:00 position to a 1:00 position relative to the shoulder girdle in order to support the forward head posture, and the descent of the upper horizontal line shows the loss of vertical height that occurs when the head rotates forward.

 NORMAL HEAD POSTURE FORWARD HEAD POSTURE EXTREME FORWARD HEAD POSTURE AND NORMAL JAW POSTURE.
 AND BACKWARD JAW POSTURE AND EXTREME BACKWARD JAW POSTURE